-Standards of Student Conduct are divided into two categories: Non-Academic Misconduct and Academic Misconduct.
-The Academic Misconduct list can be found in the Student Handbook under Academic Rights and Responsibilities.
 The following list is not exclusive and serves only as examples of specific actions constituting Non-Academic Misconduct.

-1. Accessory
+Accessory

-A student is an accessory if he or she aids another student in the commission of a violation of the Non-Academic Standards of Student Conduct or is present or fails to leave immediately a situation where a violation is occurring.
+A student is an accessory if he or she aids another student in the commission of a violation of the Non- Academic Standards of Student Conduct or is present or fails to leave immediately a situation where a violation is occurring.